Infisical/node-packer/lts/doc/api/vm.md

 ```

 ### `sourceTextModule.createCachedData()`

 <!-- YAML
+added:
+ - v13.7.0
-added: v12.17.0
+ - v12.17.0
 -->

 * Returns: {Buffer}

-Creates a code cache that can be used with the SourceTextModule constructor's
+Creates a code cache that can be used with the `SourceTextModule` constructor's
 `cachedData` option.
-Returns a Buffer.
+Returns a `Buffer`.
 This method may be called any number
 of times before the module has been evaluated.

+The code cache of the `SourceTextModule` doesn't contain any JavaScript
+observable states.
+The code cache is safe to be saved along side the script
+source and used to construct new `SourceTextModule` instances multiple times.

+Functions in the `SourceTextModule` source can be marked as lazily compiled
+and they are not compiled at construction of the `SourceTextModule`.
+These
+functions are going to be compiled when they are invoked the first time.
+The
+code cache serializes the metadata that V8 currently knows about the
+`SourceTextModule` that it can use to speed up future compilations.

 ```js
 // Create an initial module